alonzi/MTG-Data/How-to-data/scalar-theory.md

 # Scalar Theory
 I am writing this article to directly respond to the constant refrain of "but Game in Hand Win Rate doesn't tell the whole story".
 I absolutely agree that it doesn't tell the whole story.
-My objective is to provide some of the data science behind that number and equip the reader to understand numbers like it.
-I am calling this principle Scalar Theory.
-We will need to dip into a little jargon, namely the idea of a scalar.
-So we will start by defining a scalar and the core principle of scalar theory.
-Then get into examples.
+My objective is to provide some of the data science behind Game in Had Win Rate (GIH WR) and equip the reader to understand numbers like it.
+I am calling this framework Scalar Theory [1].
+We will need to dip into a little jargon, namely the idea of a scalar and the broader area of information theory.
+We will start by defining a scalar and the core principle of scalar theory.
+Then get into examples to help you understand and put Scalar Theory into practice.
 Let's go!

 ## What is Game in Hand Win Rate (GIH WR)?
 Game in Hand Win Rate is defined by 17 Lands as: